Arelle/EdgarRenderer/README.md

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

 This is the edgr191 branch.
-It is in for EDGAR Release 19.1, in production TBD.
+It is in for EDGAR Release 19.1, in production March 13, 2019, except for ixviewer which will be in production TBD.

 To debug under eclipse, check this project out under arelle's plugin directory or soft link from EdgarRenderer to the Arelle project src/arelle/plugin directory, e.g., under MacOS/Linux:
     ln -s {path to here}/EdgarRenderer {path to arelle project}/src/arelle/plugin